mayankramina/secure-file-share/README.md

 - **Regular User**: Upload, download, and share files.
 - **Guest**: View shared files with limited access.

-### ✅ **End-to-End Encrypted (Zero-Knowledge Encryption)**
+### ✅ **Client-Side End-to-End Encrypted**
-- There is seperate key management system to replicate trusted key management system.
+- Files are encrypted during transmission and at rest on server with AES-256.
-- File encryption, file decryption, keys and access to keys to other users are managed from the client side.
+- File encryption and file decryption for user and shared users are managed from the client side.
-- Files are encrypted during transmission and at rest with AES-256 while server has zero knowledge about file's encryption.
+- This is achieved with key management system to encrypt the AES-256 encryption key with RSA-2048.
+- KMS takes care of decryption of AES-256 encryption key and distribution of keys to other users.
+- KMS been added to replicate trusted key management system unlike the traditional server-side key management system.

 ### ✅ **Secure File Sharing**
 - Share files with specific users with configurable **view** or **download** permissions.